X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA18alphablending.md

 Both **SrcBlend** and **DestBlend** can be defined by us, which By default MonoGame expects to come from the images by supplying transparency information for each pixel.
 Within images that support transparency (for example PNG's), next to the R,G and B channel each color has a corresponding A (Alpha) channel, which contains the transparency information (which is references as RGBA).
 Some image formats, like PNG, store this information while others, like JPG, do not.

 Which brings us to the default alpha blending in MonoGame.
-By default the SpriteBatch uses this **Alpha** value as the **SrcBlend** factor and the inverse value (1-SrcBlend) as the DestBlend, as follows:
+By default, the SpriteBatch uses this **Alpha** value as the **SrcBlend** factor and the inverse value (1-SrcBlend) as the DestBlend, as follows:

 ```csharp
     NewColor = SrcAlpha * SrcColor + (1-SrcAlpha) * DestColor
 ```

-An example for this is the image of our carriage which is not transparent for each pixel of the carriage itself and is fully transparent for all other pixels.
+An example of this is the image of our carriage which is not transparent for each pixel of the carriage itself and is fully transparent for all other pixels.
 So for the pixels of our carriage, we get this:

 ```csharp
     NewColor = 1 * SrcColor + 0 * DestColor